Fujifilm X30 versus Fujifilm X100T

 |Fujifilm X10 (⇒ lft | rgt)||2/3||12.0||4000||3000||1080/30p||20.5||11.3||245||50|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X30 and the X100T are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The table below summarizes some of the other core capabilities of the Fujifilm X30 and Fujifilm X100T in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100T (⇒ lft)||2360||no||3.0||1040||fixed||no||4000||6.0||9||no|